 Some fear this change.
-Some fear the robots are coming to take over our jobs.
-Others embrace the technology.
+Some fear robots and artificial intelligence are coming to take over our jobs.
+Others embrace the technology trends.

-Whatever your position, we have outlined 5 of the biggest advances in accounting technology for small businesses in Ireland which could save you time & money:
+Whatever your position on artificial intelligence or technology trends, we have outlined 5 of the biggest advances in accounting software technology for small businesses in Ireland which could save you time & money:

 1. Cloud Accounting Software

-The traditional accounting model whereby accountants have in-house software, and small businesses only see their numbers at periodic meetings with their accountant is changing.
-With the advancement of cloud accounting software over the last 15 years, small business owners in Ireland can have much better visibility of their accounts and the performance of their business throughout the year.
+In short, cloud computing is the delivery of on-demand computing services – from applications to storage and processing power.
+The traditional accounting model whereby accountants or accounting firms have in-house accounting software, and small businesses only see their numbers at periodic meetings with their accountant is changing to cloud-based accounting systems.
+With the advancement of cloud-based accounting software over the last 15 years, small business owners in Ireland can have much better real-time visibility of their accounts and the performance of their business strategy throughout the year thanks to cloud computing.

-Most of the top cloud accounts packages (Xero, Quickbooks, Surf Accounts, Kashflow, SageOne, SortMyBooks) come with a nice dashboard giving users an at a glance view as to how their business is performing.
-There is also a growing base of add-on developer apps which provide additional functionality including easy-to-use payroll software, add-ins to allow Point-of-Sale integration and a wide range of other smart features which can improve process automation and cut-out the mundane manual work that is traditionally associated with keeping your books in order.
+Most of the top cloud-based accounting packages (Xero, Quickbooks, Surf Accounts, Kashflow, SageOne, SortMyBooks) come with a nice dashboard giving users a glance view as to how their business is performing.
+There is also a growing base of add-on developer apps that provide additional functionality including easy-to-use payroll software, add-ins to allow Point-of-Sale integration and a wide range of other smart features which can improve the process of bookkeeping automation and cut out the mundane manual work that is traditionally associated with keeping your books in order.

 2. Receipt & Invoice Optical Character Recognition (OCR) Technology

-Optical Character Recognition (OCR) technology is a hardware/software tool that takes a paper document, usually an invoice, scans and “reads” it and turns it into data that can be used to populate fields in your accounting software.
-Both the software element (Cloud OCR providers) and the hardware element (any smartphone can be used as a scanner) have greatly improved since OCR technology was first developed – and given majority of people already have a smartphone there is no significant set up cost.
+Optical Character Recognition (OCR) technology is a hardware/software tool that changes the way of real-time data entry by taking a paper document, usually an invoice, scans and “reads” it and turns it into data that can be used to populate fields in your accounting software.
+Both the software element (Cloud OCR providers) and the hardware element (any smartphone can be used as a scanner) have greatly improved since OCR technology was first developed – and given a majority of people already have a smartphone there is no significant set up cost.

 Receipt-Bank & AutoEntry are two of the top software providers for small businesses in this field.
-They allow you to share access with your accountant, will store your scanned images for 7 years in the cloud, and it ultimately means that all you need to do is to snap your invoices / receipts as you get them and they are automatically shared with your cloud accounting software and your accountant.
+They allow you to share access with your accountant, will store your scanned images for 7 years in cloud computing, and it ultimately means that all you need to do is to snap your invoices/receipts as you get them and they are automatically shared with your cloud accounting software and your accountant.

 3. Online Banking

 Gone are the days of cash, cheques and bank drafts.
-Online banking has taken over, and now most of the top cloud accountancy software packages directly integrate with banks in Ireland – Xero for example has the functionality to pull in your bank transactions once it is paired with your banking online set-up – it works with AIB, Bank of Ireland, Ulster Bank & Permanent TSB.
+Online banking has taken over, and now most of the top cloud-based accountancy software packages directly integrate with banks in Ireland – Xero cloud accounting software for example has the functionality to pull in your bank transactions once it is paired with your banking online set-up – it works with AIB, Bank of Ireland, Ulster Bank & Permanent TSB.

-The software will match your bank feed to the invoices which you have loaded using the OCR software – and as a result the reconciliation process can be more automated and less onerous if set-up right.
+The accounting software will match your bank feed to the invoices which you have loaded using the OCR software – and as a result, the reconciliation process can be more automated and less onerous if set up right.

 4. Revolut & Digital Banking